highbyte/dotnet-6502/docs/systems/apple2/overview.md

 ## Not yet implemented

-- Hi-res colour.
-Hi-res renders as the monochrome dot pattern in the configured phosphor colour; the NTSC artifact colours (bit 7 + column parity) are not modelled.
+- NTSC-accurate hi-res colour.
+The six artifact colours are modelled, but the underlying half-dot shift is not: bit 7 selects a colour rather than moving the dots half a pixel, so colour fringing at black/white boundaries does not appear.
 - Audio. `$C030` speaker toggles are counted but not turned into sound.
 - Disk II writing (the drive is always write-protected), a second drive, ProDOS-ordered `.po` images, and nibble/flux (`.nib`/`.woz`) media.
 See [Disk II](disk2.md) for what is supported.